Thomas II (archbishop of Esztergom): Early career

 Thomas was born into an illustrious family.
 His maternal uncle was Lodomer, the Archbishop of Esztergom from 1279 to 1298, who was a loyal supporter of Andrew III of Hungary.
 Due to his uncle's influence and intervention, by 1291, Thomas elevated into the provostry of Szenttamás (lit.
 "Saint Thomas" after Thomas Becket), which laid nearby Esztergom.
 Thereafter Lodomer sent his nephew to the University of Padua to learn canon law and theology.
 Thomas already resided in Padua on 3 June 1291, according to a university record.
 There he obtained the title of magister.
 Returning home in 1293, he was appointed grand provost of Esztergom, holding the dignity at least until 1303.
 Following Lodomer's death in January 1298, Thomas became an advocate of the claim of Charles of Anjou to the Hungarian throne.
+At the turn of 1301 and 1302, papal legate Niccolò Boccasini sent Thomas to the Kingdom of Bohemia to negotiate with King Wenceslaus II, father of Wenceslaus, Charles' rival.

 He was sent to Rome in early 1303, alongside other prelates with the leadership of Stephen, the Archbishop of Kalocsa, to represent the interests of Charles against the rival claimant Wenceslaus.
 As a result, Pope Boniface VIII, who regarded Hungary as a fief of the Holy See, declared Charles the lawful king of Hungary on 31 May 1303, and also threatened Wenceslaus with excommunication if he continued to style himself king of Hungary.
 Following the death of Gregory Bicskei, Thomas was elected provost of Székesfehérvár in the first half of 1304.
 He first appears in this capacity in a royal charter on 12 June 1304.